-It is farther to be remarked, that Exercise fhould ever be used between the Draughts of the Water; and that of walking briskly is preferable to all other Exercise.
-It wonderfully promotes the Efficacy of the Chalybeate Water, pre vents its passing off too quickly by Urine, and if a gentle Perspiration, not amounting to a Sweat, can be promoted, it is a fure Prognostic of immediate Benefit; that Flow of Spirits which which accompanies it, will convince every Patient of the Truth of the Observation.
+It is farther to be remarked that Exercife fhould ever be used between the Draughts of the Water; and that of walking brifkly is preferable to all other Exercise.
+It wonderfully promotes the Efficacy of the Chalybeate Water, prevents its passing off too quickly by Urine, and if a gentle Perspiration, not amounting to a Sweat, can be promoted, it is a fure Prognostic of immediate Benefit; that Flow of Spirits which accompanies it, will convince every Patient of the Truth of the Observation.

 I am the more particular in enforcing this Rule, becaufe the general Indolence which attends chronic Complaints is too apt to induce Patients to retire to the Rooms, and fit motionlefs, the Moment they have taken the Waters.
-For their own Sakes I hope they will act otherwife.